Skip navigation Syracuse University Humanities Center

 Part of the Syracuse Symposium series.

-Jointly presented by the Visiting Artists Lecture Series (VALS) in the College of Visual and Performing Arts and the Syracuse University Art Museum, artists Alex Dolores Salerno and Francisco echo Eraso offer an experimental lecture on the intersections of disabled identity and ecological crisis.
+Jointly presented by the Center on Disability and Inclusion and Syracuse University Art Museum, also featured as part of the Visiting Artists Lecture Series (VALS) in VPA, and the Ganders Lecture Series in the School of Education, artist Francisco echo Eraso offers an experimental lecture on the intersections of disabled identity and ecological crisis.
 Given the increasingly toxic and disabling environments across the globe, disability is simultaneously deemed “unnatural” and therefore disposable and to be eradicated.

-Through an “Eco-Crip” framework, Salerno and Eraso challenge the idea of disability as a pathological deficit.
+Through an “Eco-Crip” framework, Erasos challenge the idea of disability as a pathological deficit.
 Looking to Disability Justice principles to challenge binaries of natural/unnatural and normal/abnormal, disability is presented as part of human diversity and as a cultural and political identity.
-Together Salerno and Eraso discuss their own art practices alongside the work of contemporary disabled artists to illuminate disability as a crucial source of wisdom and leadership for the future ahead of us.
+Eraso will discuss his own art practices alongside the work of contemporary disabled artists to illuminate disability as a crucial source of wisdom and leadership for the future ahead of us.

 5:00 p.m. - welcome reception